 Principles of Polarity – Integrating genetic, biophysical and computational approaches to understand cell and tissue polarity

 PolarNet is a large European research and training consortium that brings together academic and private partners from 7 European countries to study the basic principles of cell polarity.
-PolarNet will run for 4 years, starting on October 1st 2015, and funds 15 PhD students (applications are open now).
+PolarNet will run for 4 years, starting on October 1st 2015, and funds 15 PhD students.
+One position in the group of Yohanns Bellaïche is still available.

 The ability of cells to polarize underlies the most basic biological functions such as motility and response to external challenges, but also the formation and maintenance of tissues within a multicellular organism.
 The importance of cell polarity is underscored by the fact that cell polarity is essential for animal development and is perturbed in disease states such as cancer.
 Understanding of cell polarity requires knowledge of the molecular players involved and a quantitative description of their biochemical interactions, as well as the mechanical processes underlying polarity establishment and maintenance.